jpwol/thorn.nvim/README.md

     lazy = false,
     priority = 1000,
     opts = {
-        theme = nil, -- light or dark
+        theme = nil, -- 'light' or 'dark' - defaults to vim.o.background if unset
         background = "warm" -- options are 'warm' and 'cold'

         styles = {